-Full Circle Productions, founded in ’92 by Kwikstep -established as a non profit in ’96 with the help of Rokafella, is embarking on another year of cutting-edge Hip-Hop on local and international
+Full Circle Productions, founded in ’92 by Kwikstep -established as a non profit in ’96 with the help of Rokafella and Violet Galagarza, is embarking on another year of cutting-edge Hip-Hop on local

 The company began gaining visibility as a duo comprised of husband and wife team Kwikstep and Rokafella, who invited retired Hip-Hop DJ & B boy royalty to rekindle their fire and reclaim their

 crowns to join them onstage.
 Before long, Full Circle grew to include Beatboxers, MC’s and dancers of diverse ethnic backgrounds.
 Full Circle provided an environment for women to train and perform